plus-mobilitylab/netascore-validation/README.md

 ### 1. Get the network data

-The input data are the street networks of two cities, Salzburg in Austria and Wuppertal in Germany, assessed by NetAScore.
+The input data are the street networks of two cities, Salzburg in Austria and Wuppertal in Germany, assessed by [NetAScore](https://github.com/plus-mobilitylab/netascore).
 The edges in the street network are individual street segments with a bikeability index assigned.
-The respective GPKG files can be found at: http://doi.org/10.5281/zenodo.10724362
+The GPKG files of the assessed networks can be found at: http://doi.org/10.5281/zenodo.10724362

 ### 2. Pre-process the network

 The street networks are pre-processed as follows:

 - Only relevant attribute columns of the street segments are selected.
 These include the length, the bikeability index, and the considered indicators.
 For the index and all directional indicators we only select the values computed for the forward direction.
 - Pseudo nodes are removed.
 This are nodes with only one incoming and one outgoing edge.
-We only remove them is these edges have equal values for all indicators.
+We only remove them if these edges have equal values for all indicators.
 - The CRS of the network is transformed to EPSG:4326, to match the CRS of the Mapillary images.
 - Two additional attributes are computed for each street segment: compass angle between the startpoint and endpoint, and circuity (i.e. the ratio between street length and straight-line distance between startpoint and endpoint).